janvorisek/drie/docs/raycasting.md

 The classical example is to mark hovered objects by changing its material colors.
 This can be done by listening to the `onMouseEnter` and `onMouseLeave` events.

-In our example each of the meshes is a simple triangles with its unique material.
+In our example each of the meshes is a simple triangle with its unique material.
 Therefore the material color can be manipulated directly.

 <script setup lang="ts">
 // Basic example just imports the used Drie components